 A GPS should not only be taken with you for navigation purposes, but also for documenting possible bigfoot evidence.
 The GPS coordinates of your base camp should be noted, as well as any satellite camps.
 GPS units can be effectively used to measure longer distances than could be measured with a tape measure (though the margin of error will be larger, but often to within three meters or so).
 Used in conjunction with a compass and another listening post, one can get compass bearings, plot positions on a map, and triangulate the likely position of the vocalizing animal to later search that area for possible footprints or other evidence.
 A GPS is a very valuable tool for coordination with road atlases and forest service maps to find out one’s location on the virtual maze of logging roads that might permeate the bigfoot habitat being explored.

 A plaster product should be with you, or at least in your vehicle, at all times.
-I do not recommend plaster of paris, but rather Hydrocal or other gypsum cement for issues of durability and water resistance.
+I do not recommend plaster of Paris, but rather Hydrocal or other gypsum cement for issues of durability and water resistance.
 I have seen literally hundreds of impressions that look like bigfoot footprints in the ground, and most of them are not.
 Usually, the impressions can be ruled out by context, being that only one good print may be found, but there should be other evidence of the animal’s passing nearby.
 However, sometimes it cannot be ruled out so easily, and the print could actually be from the animal you are seeking.
 My rule of thumb is, “When in doubt, cast it.”
 I have cast more than one possible bigfoot footprint that, upon later scrutiny, has turned out to be from an overstepping bear or a hiker’s boot.
 This information could not be discerned from the print in the ground, but only by a close examination of the footprint cast.
 Plaster is cheap, especially when compared to the rarity of footprint evidence.
-Several years ago I had the opportunity to photograph the Titums collection at the Willow Creek Museum, and I was surprised at a couple of the footprints I saw.
+Several years ago I had the opportunity to photograph the Titmus collection at the Willow Creek Museum, and I was surprised at a couple of the footprints I saw.
 I wouldn’t have taken the time and effort to cast them, but Mr. Titmus did.
 That was the day I changed my view.
 So, again… When in doubt, cast it.

 Latex gloves, paper envelopes, and small plastic containers go hand in hand for collecting physical evidence.
 When collecting hair, scat, skin, or blood samples, always wear latex gloves.
 Some of this spoor might yield the rarest form of evidence, DNA.
 Several attempts to isolate DNA from previous samples have been foiled by contamination by human DNA.
 Don’t let this happen to your valuable sample.
-Keep dry samples of tissue (hair, dried skin, dried blook on gauze from your first aid kit) in a dry paper envelope.
+Keep dry samples of tissue (hair, dried skin, dried blood on gauze from your first aid kit) in a dry paper envelope.
 If you come across a wet sample (wet blood or skin from a fresh wound), keep it in a plastic container with an alcohol solution of 70+% alcohol, such as Everclear.